Neural Exploitation and Exploration of Contextual Bandits: Abstract

 \section{Abstract}

-In this paper, we study utilizing neural networks for the exploitation and exploration of contextual multi-armed bandits.
-Contextual multi-armed bandits have been studied for decades with various applications.
-To solve the exploitation-exploration trade-off in bandits, there are three main techniques: epsilon-greedy, Thompson Sampling (TS), and Upper Confidence Bound (UCB).
-In recent literature, a series of neural bandit algorithms have been proposed to adapt to the non-linear reward function, combined with TS or UCB strategies for exploration.
-In this paper, instead of calculating a large-deviation based statistical bound for exploration like previous methods, we propose, ``EE-Net,'' a novel neural-based exploitation and exploration strategy.
-In addition to using a neural network (Exploitation network) to learn the reward function, EE-Net uses another neural network (Exploration network) to adaptively learn the potential gains compared to the currently estimated reward for exploration.
-We provide an instance-based $\widetilde{\mathcal{O}}(\sqrt{T})$ regret upper bound for EE-Net and show that EE-Net outperforms related linear and neural contextual bandit baselines on real-world datasets.
+In this paper, we study the neural exploration strategy for contextual bandits.
+The dilemma of exploitation and exploration widely exists in real-world applications such as recommender systems, online advertising, and clinical trials.
+Contextual bandits provide principled methods to solve this dilemma, including two prevalent techniques: Thompson Sampling (TS), and Upper Confidence Bound (UCB).
+Neural contextual bandits have been studied to adapt to the non-linear reward function, combined with TS or UCB strategies for exploration.
+In this paper, we introduce, EE-Net, which is a novel framework to utilize another neural network to learn the potential gain of exploitation neural network for exploration, different from UCB-based and TS-based approaches that rely on the large-deviation-based statistical confidence bound.
+In addition, we provide an instance-based $\widetilde{\mathcal{O}}(\sqrt{T})$ regret upper bound for EE-Net with a new proof workflow.
+Empirically, we show that EE-Net outperforms related linear and neural contextual bandit baselines on real-world datasets.